Pete Hegseth, Trump's embattled pick for defense secretary, wins Senate confirmation

 Pete Hegseth overcame allegations of sexual assault, public drunkenness and questions of financial mismanagement at two veterans' groups he ran to narrowly win Senate approval to become Donald Trump's defense secretary.

 The vote was 50-50.
-Vice President JD Vance cast a tie-breaking vote, later officiating Hegseth's swearing in.
+Vice President Vance cast a tie-breaking vote, later officiating Hegseth's swearing in.

 The confirmation vote was razor thin because three key GOP senators — Mitch McConnell of Kentucky, Alaska's Lisa Murkoswski and Susan Collins of Maine — voted no.